beala/ai_tools/README.md

 # transcribe_podcast.py

-This script allows you to transcribe podcast episodes from Overcast.fm using OpenAI's GPT-4.
+This script allows you to transcribe podcast episodes from Overcast.fm using OpenAI's Whisper model.
 The resulting transcript is printed to stdout.

 ## Setup
 Install the required dependencies using: